 Gary S. Mintz, MD, Chief Medical Officer, is a renowned expert in the area of cardiovascular imaging and has extensive experience in both interventional cardiology and cardiac ultrasound.
 He joined the Cardiovascular Research Foundation in 1991 as Director of the Coronary Ultrasound Program, which has studied over 30,000 patients using intravascular ultrasound and has made fundamental observations about the pathology, pathogenesis, and mechanisms of coronary atherosclerosis, catheter-based interventions, and restenosis.

 Joshua D. Hartman, MBA, is the founder of TCTMD and Executive Director of the Center for Education at the Cardiovascular Research Foundation (CRF).
 Prior to becoming Executive Director of the CED, he was Director, Educational Services & Strategic Relations and Managing Editor of TCTMD.
 Previously, Josh served as the Director of Online Marketing and Education at PPD, Inc. and Clinsights, Inc., and before that, as Senior Consultant in the Integrated Health Group at Deloitte Consulting.
-He also works in the New York City Emergency Medical Services system providing advanced life support through New York Presbyterian Hospital.
+He also works as a paramedic providing advanced life support (ALS) through the 911 emergency response system.

 Stephanie Gutch is Director of TCTMD/Digital.
 Stephanie has over 8 years of experience working for organizations in the medical and education sectors.
 Prior to joining TCTMD, she was the web editor for Methodist Le Bonheur Healthcare, a seven-hospital system based in Memphis, TN.
 Stephanie studied Journalism and Electronic Media at the University of Tennessee, Knoxville.